riebeekn/experiments-in-meteor-blog/_posts/2015-12-03-meteor-testing-with-velocity-and-jasmine-part-1.md

 We've looked at basic steps such as getting Velocity up and running and have looked at one method for handling test data.

-In part 2 we'll finish off the rest of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> and deal with users and authentication within our tests.
+In <a href="/meteor-testing-with-velocity-and-jasmine-part-2/index.html" target="_blank">part 2</a> we'll finish off the rest of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> and deal with users and authentication within our tests.
 We'll also have a quick look at server tests and Jasmine spies.

 Thanks for reading and hope you enjoyed part 1!